Design and internals¶

 of our public APIs without having to modify trio internals.

-There are three notable sub-modules that are largely independent of the rest of trio, and could (possibly should?) be extracted into their own independent packages:
+There are two notable sub-modules that are largely independent of the rest of trio, and could (possibly should?) be extracted into their own independent packages:

 MultiErrorand associated infrastructure.